Start is a program approved by the Washington legislature which

 issue a State of Washington high school diploma upon completion of an associate degree.

 I participate in college activities and clubs, such as student government?

 Yes.
 You may participate in any activities on the college campus,

 except varsity sports.
 You may also participate in any high

 school activities, but may not compete in the same activity at both

 the high school and college level.
+Example:

 I am a senior in Running Start, how do I get my Clark College grades

-sent to a university to which I'm applying?
+sent to a university where I'm applying?